 Put all your favorite ideas from the list below and let them take charge!
 One advantage to this idea is you have built in In-Flight Entertainment as well as stuff for them to do once you reach your destination.

 There's never enough time in the day to read to the kids so take the opportunity of the long plane ride for some one-on-one.
 Pack your kids' favorite books for you to read or easy reader books for them to read by themselves.
 There's no reason to plug their brains into electronics for the whole flight.
 Expand their imagination through the endless possibilities in a good book.

-Car seat on the plane
+Car Seat on the Plane

 Check with your airline for any requirements as to where you can place the car seat on the plane.
-We had one flight attendant tell us it should always be at the window seat.
-That provided one more source of entertainment - the great outdoors!

 The downside with any small, round object is it rolls if you drop it and then it's gone.
 You're left with one unhappy camper.
 Even a sippy cup can create problems but you'll probably take your chances with that one.

 So, if coloring is your child's favorite pastime then pack in the coloring books, but go easy on the crayons, and keep an available hand to help hold the ones he or she's not using.

 Make sure to pack plenty of snacks for the flight.
 If you're on an early morning flight try some cut up apples or bring a banana or two.
 A fun trail mix with some granola, their favorite cereal and dried fruit can be a refreshing change from sugary snacks.
 Good old fashioned PB&J's are hearty sandwiches and can usually take a beating pretty well.